burhanmoin1/burhanmoin1/README.md

 # Hey, I'm Burhan👋

 ## 💬 About Me
 I'm a passionate Full Stack Web Developer/Software Engineer with a keen interest in creating eye catching and captivating designs, with a strong backend as support.
 Nevertheless I am always learning I would say and everyday is a new learning process.
 My expertise are django, python and javascript.
+Working towards being an expert with C++ and C#/ASP.NET etc.

 ## 🛠 Skills
 ![My Skills](https://skillicons.dev/icons?i=cs,cpp,js,html,css,python,react,django,mysql,mongodb,aws,github)